Onwrikbaar/NeoDK/README.md

 E: <onwrikbaar@hotmail.com>

 ### Status
 This is a work in progress.
-The repo will be updated every few weeks until well into 2025.
+Updates may be few and far between.

 ### Request
 Please send me an e-mail in case you are building this design, and let me know whether you run into any questions or problems.
 It will help me decide how I can best lower the threshold to replicating NeoDK.
 Thanks!